 In 2013, Audubon New York launched the “Be a Good Egg” program to help with these stewardship efforts.
-The program uses public education, social marketing, and citizen science to decrease threats to beach-nesting birds, including many threatened and endangered species like the State Endangered Piping Plover.
-Audubon efforts to protect nesting birds are helping to recover these vulnerable species.
+The program uses public education, social marketing, and community science to decrease threats to beach-nesting birds, including many threatened and endangered species like the State Endangered Piping Plover.
+Help us spread this message so we can all #ShareTheShore effectively!

 Here are 10 easy tips to ensure beach-nesting birds are able to successfully fledge their young: